bugasmarcondes/advanced-react-hooks/NOTES.md

 ### useReducer

 - An alternative to useState.
-Accepts a reducer of type (state, action) => newState, and returns the current state paired with a dispatch method.
+Returns the current state paired with a dispatch method.
 - useReducer is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.